Sintra-Portugal.com

 Travel to the castle from Sintra

 The Castelo dos Mouros is only 500 metres from the historic centre of Sintra, but the castle sits on a 450-metre high summit, and is 210 metres above the town.
-There are two very challenging uphill hiking trails to the castle (the Caminho de Santa Maria and the Vila Sassetti path), but they are too long and demanding for most tourists who make the day trip to Sintra.
+There are two very challenging uphill hiking trails to the castle (the Caminho de Santa María and the Vila Sassetti path), but they are too long and demanding for most tourists who make the day trip to Sintra.

 Warning: For your day trip, never drive within the historic centre of Sintra.
 The narrow roads are not designed for the heavy tourist traffic, and there is almost no car parking.
 Also, at certain peak times, the Estrada da Pena (the road up to the castle) is closed to non-residents.
 For your day trip it is much better to catch the train from Lisbon.

 The recommended means of travel up to the castle is to catch the 434 tourist bus.
 It travels a one-directional loop from the train station to the Castelo dos Mouros, Palacio da Pena and Sintra town centre, before returning to the station.
-A single ticket costs €4.10, or there is a 24-hour ticket for €15.
+A single ticket costs €4.55, or there is a 24-hour ticket for €15.
 This 24-hour ticket is actively pushed by the bus company, but two singles (up to the palace and down from it) at €8.20 are all that is needed by most visitors.

 Related articles: 434 tourist bus guide